 And no one can inspect residential property within this definition except an Illinois State Licensed Home Inspector.
 Not a contractor, not a Structural Engineer and not an Architect.
 If they do, they are guilty of a Class A misdemeanor.
 If you want a roofer to look at your roof, or an electrician to check out your electrical system, that’s OK, but no one can inspect 2 or more systems other than a home inspector.

 But what do home inspectors do? what do they inspect?
 The law says that home inspectors are required to “inspect and describe” the 10 major home systems (Interior, Exterior, Heating, Cooling, Electric, Plumbing, Insulation, Ventilation, Structure and Roof) and report on the systems, items or components that that are, in the opinion of the inspector, significantly deficient.
 A significantly deficient item is defined as “Does not operate or is unsafe”.

 So, what are some of the things that we commonly see?
 Usually, there are problems and dangerous conditions that have been caused by non-professional or do-it-yourself work done of the house.
 Many times the problems are caused by deferring maintenance or not having regular servicing of furnaces, water heaters or air conditioners.
-Sometimes, we see mold growth because the homeowner has kept the humidity too high.
+Sometimes, we see mold growth because the homeowner has kept the humidity too high or because of water leaks.
 Many times we find problems that the current homeowner had no idea existed.